MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/file-column-data.md

 The path to the file to upload.

 .EXAMPLE
-Set-FileColumn `
+Set-FileColumnInChunks `
-   -setName "accounts" `
+   -setName 'accounts' `
-   -id "12345678-1234-1234-1234-1234567890AB" `
+   -id [System.Guid]::New('12345678-1234-1234-1234-1234567890AB') `
-   -columnName "new_filecolumn" `
+   -columnName 'new_filecolumn' `
-   -file "C:\Path\To\File.txt"
+   -file 'C:\Path\To\File.txt'

-Sets the value of the "new_filecolumn" column for the file with the specified ID in the account table to the contents of the File.txt file.
+Sets the value of the 'new_filecolumn' column for the file with the specified ID in the account table to the contents of the File.txt file.

 #>
-function Set-FileColumn {
+function Set-FileColumnInChunks {
    param (
       [Parameter(Mandatory)]
       [string]